Xilinx/Vitis-AI/tools/Vitis-AI-Quantizer/vai_q_pytorch/README.md

    ```

 ##### Run and output results
-Before running commands, let's introduce the log message in vai_q_pytorch. vai_q_pytorch log messages have special color and special keyword "NNDCT".
+Before running commands, let's introduce the log message in vai_q_pytorch. vai_q_pytorch log messages have special color and special keyword prefix "VAIQ_*".
-"NNDCT" is our internal project name and we will change it later. vai_q_pytorch log message types include "error", "warning" and "note".
+vai_q_pytorch log message types include "error", "warning" and "note".
 Pay attention to vai_q_pytorch log messages to check the flow status.<br>
 * Run command with "--quant_mode calib" to quantize model.
 ```py
     python resnet18_quant.py --quant_mode calib --subset_len 200
 ```
 When doing calibration forward, we borrow float evaluation flow to minimize code change from float script.
 So there are loss and accuracy displayed in the end.
 They are meaningless, just skip them.
-Pay more attention to the colorful log messages with special keywords "NNDCT".
+Pay more attention to the colorful log messages with special keywords prefix "VAIQ_*".

 Another important thing is to control iteration numbers during quantization and evaluation.
 Generally, 100-1000 images are enough for quantization and the whole validation set are required for evaluation.